Camino Hats

 #2b.
 This bucket hat comes in lighter colors too,

-is NOT waterproof… an advantage on hot days.
+and it is NOT waterproof… an advantage on hot days.

 If you bring a rain hat, like the baseball hat above,